WesScivetti/English-Little-Prince-SNACS/README.md

     - Added latest conllulex file (en_lpp_full.conllulex)
     - Added latest json file with govobj annotations (en_lpp_full_govobj.json)
     - Moved older files into legacy folder
+    - In earlier versions of the raw data, the last sentence of Chapter 1 (Sentence 35) was inadvertently omitted.
+It is now included and reflected in the new token count (21381).
+       * No SNACS targets were present in the sentence, so it should have no effect on supersense statistics.
+However, the overall token count for the LPP corpus on Xposition may need to be updated to account for this sentence.

 - **Version 0.9** (2021-12-12):
     - Release all LPP chapters except 1, 4, and 5 in latest version (SNACS v2.5)